Transiting Exoplanet Yields for the Roman Galactic Bulge Time Domain Survey Predicted from Pixel-Level Simulations: Introduction

+The goals of this paper are threefold.
+Our primary goal is to improve on the planet yield predictions made by \cite{montet2017}.
+We accomplish this by developing detailed pixel-level simulations of the GBTDS to estimate the photometric performance and overall efficiency with which transiting planets will be detected.
+These simulations are further improved with updated knowledge of planet occurrence rates and the stellar populations expected in the Galactic bulge fields.

+Second, we wish to quantify the consequences of survey design trades (e.g., observing cadence vs. surveyed area) on the overall GBTDS transiting exoplanet science return and identify potential limiting systematics to inform the development of analysis software (e.g., photometric pipelines, transit search algorithms).

+Our last goal is to identify unique science opportunities that will be enabled by the GBTDS transiting planet survey which cannot be achieved with existing state of the art observatories.
+Many of these science goals are enabled due to the large samples offered by the GBTDS, which will facilitate statistical studies of intrinsically rare events and planetary systems, while other science goals are enabled by the breadth of stellar populations surveyed.

 The organization of this paper is as follows.
 In Section \ref{sec:simulations}, we describe the parameters of our simulations, including all assumptions regarding the underlying stellar and exoplanet populations, and explain our methodology for generating pixel-level simulations and synthetic data.
-In Section \ref{sec:detections} we generate and apply synthetic data to develop a photometric noise model for the GBTDS, simulate a transiting planet search, and estimate Roman's sensitivity to transiting planets.
+In Section \ref{sec:detections} we generate and apply synthetic data to evaluate Roman's transit survey sensitivity and overall photometric performance.
 In Section \ref{sec:results} we present our estimated planet yields.
-Finally, we end this work with a discussion on the science enabled by the transiting planet sample and directions for future simulations in Section \ref{sec:discussion}, and reiterate our conclusions in Section \ref{sec:conclusions}.
+Finally, we end this work with a discussion on the science enabled by the transiting planet sample and directions for future simulations in Section \ref{sec:discussion}, and reiterate our primary conclusions in Sections \ref{sec:summary} and \ref{sec:conclusions}.